lamesjinden/bardigan-cay/bedrock/WorkspaceExample.md

 * `:code-visibility` [true | false] - causes the 'code' section of the workspace to be visible or hidden
 * `:result-visibility` [true | false] - causes the 'result' section of the workspace to be visible or hidden
 * `:editor-size` [:small | :medium | :large] - controls the default editor height (respectively: 25 lines, 50 lines, all lines)
+* `:workspace/title` [string] - causes the workspace header to display a title element

 ----